Nund Rishi: Spiritual Influence and Preaching.

-Noor-ud-Din’s message attracted people across faiths.
+Noor-ud-Din's message attracted people across faiths.
 Biographers note that many local Hindu ascetics (sadhus, yogis and pandits) and Muslim missionaries gravitated to him.
-Bazaz observes that during his lifetime notable figures such as Mir Sayyid Ali Hamadani's son Mir Mohammad Hamadani and Syed Hussain Simnani “all developed contacts with him” Hindu monks and Kashmir Shaivites also became his followers.
+Bazaz observes that during his lifetime notable figures such as Mir Sayyid Ali Hamadani's son Mir Mohammad Hamadani and Syed Hussain Simnani “all developed contacts with him”.
+Hindu monks and Kashmir Shaivites also became his followers.
 Under the sobriquet “Rishi”, a Sanskrit term for sage, Noor-ud-Din drew on both Islamic and Hindu mystical traditions.
 In his ascetic phase as a pir, he subsisted on a cup of milk a day and finally on water alone.

-He converted many people to Islam throughout his life. some figures include the first spiritual successor to his Rishi order, Hazrat Baba Bam ud-Din Rishi who were converted by Sheikh Noor ud-Din after a long discussion on idol worship and Sheikh ul-Alam convinced him enough to make him a Mulsim.
-After Baba Bam ud-Din Rishi's death, The Cloak of Rishi order fell upon Sakhi Zain ud-Din Wali of Aishmuquam who became The Second Spiritual Successor, it is said The Holy Saint Sheikh Noor ud-Din once got to know of Zain ud-Din's illness when he wasn't a mulsim, The Holy Saint then told his mother that he would make dua for them if they accepted Islam, hence it was Zia Singh (later Sakhi Zain ud-Din Wali) who became Muslim with his mother and accepted Islam, after the supplications done by The Holy Saint Sheikh Noor ud-Din, Zai Singh was cured.
+According to a dream seen by one of the foremost disciples Baba Nasr ud-Din, Sheikh Noor ud-Din was one of the Abdal, in the work Kashmiri Sufism it is quoted:On his sick-bed, he (Nasr ud-Din) dreamed that he saw'a group of people and enquired who they all were, and who was sitting in their midst.
+They replied that they were the body of abdals and seated in the middle was the celebrated Shaikh Nuru'd-Din of Kaimuh. and they suggested that he visit him as soon as he could. if he wished to be cured of his disease.He converted many people to Islam throughout his life.
+Some figures include the first spiritual successor to his Rishi order, Hazrat Baba Bam ud-Din Rishi who were converted by Sheikh Noor ud-Din after a long discussion on idol worship and Sheikh ul-Alam convinced him enough to make him a Muslim.
+After Baba Bam ud-Din Rishi's death, The Cloak of Rishi order fell upon Sakhi Zain ud-Din Wali of Aishmuquam who became The Second Spiritual Successor, it is said The Holy Saint Sheikh Noor ud-Din once got to know of Zain ud-Din's illness when he was not a Muslim, The Holy Saint then told his mother that he would make dua for them if they accepted Islam, hence it was Zia Singh (later Sakhi Zain ud-Din Wali) who became Muslim with his mother and accepted Islam, after the supplications done by The Holy Saint Sheikh Noor ud-Din, Zai Singh was cured.
 After the death of Sakhi Zain ud-Din Wali.
-Following them were Baba Latif ud-Din who desired the friendship of the Holy Saint Sheikh Noor ud-Din, who denied his offer of friendship until he didn't accept islam, after yielding, Baba Latif ud-Din accepted Islam and became the Third Spiritual Successor to Sheikh Noor ud-Din Noorani, following them was Baba Nasr ud-Din as The Fourth Spiritual Successor.
+Following them were Baba Latif ud-Din who desired the friendship of the Holy Saint Sheikh Noor ud-Din, who denied his offer of friendship until he didn't accept Islam, after yielding, Baba Latif ud-Din accepted Islam and became the Third Spiritual Successor to Sheikh Noor ud-Din Noorani, following them was Baba Nasr ud-Din as The Fourth Spiritual Successor.